aschickhoff/aschickhoff/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python at [OpenClassrooms](https://openclassrooms.com/)
+🔭 **I’m looking for new opportunities** to apply my skills and grow as a developer.
+🌱 I completed my training at [OpenClassrooms](https://openclassrooms.com), earning the following certifications:
+- **Python Developer**: Officially registered in the [National Directory of Professional Certifications](https://www.francecompetences.fr/recherche/rncp/35976/), classified as **Niveau 6** (Bachelor's level) on the **European Qualifications Framework (EQF)**.
-- 🔭 I’m currently working on completing my training path to earn the "Python Developer" certificate, registered at the [National Directory of Professional Certifications](https://www.francecompetences.fr/recherche/rncp/35976/).
-This diploma is at Bachelor's-level on the EQF (European Qualifications Framework).
+- **Full Stack Developer**: Officially registered in the [National Directory of Professional Certifications](https://www.francecompetences.fr/recherche/rncp/31678/), classified as **Niveau 6** (Bachelor's level) on the **European Qualifications Framework (EQF)**.

+### 💼 Experience

+- **2022 - 2023**: Completed a Full Stack Developer apprenticeship at OpenClassrooms, gaining expertise in HTML, CSS, React.js, and Ruby on Rails.
+- **2021 - 2022**: Undertook a Python Developer apprenticeship at OpenClassrooms, focusing on Python, Django, and web development skills.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=aschickhoff&label=Profile%20views&color=0e75b6&style=flat" alt="aschickhoff" /> </p>